Instant Loading Pages with Speculation Rules

-Learn how to improve the Core Web Vitals by making pages load instantly with the new speculation rules API
+Learn how to improve the Core Web Vitals by making pages load instantly with the Speculation Rules API

 Ever wondered why some pages seem to load instantly?
 That is probably because that page implemented Speculation Rules!

-Speculation rules work on a document-level, making it suitable for MPAs that involve full page navigations.
-Single-page applications (SPAs) that primarily use API calls or partial content updates wouldn't benefit as much from this API for their internal route changes.
+Speculation rules work on a document level, making them suitable for MPAs that involve full page navigations.
+Single-page applications (SPAs) that primarily use API calls or partial content updates would not benefit as much from this API for their internal route changes.
 However, Speculation Rules can still benefit SPAs by prerendering the application's initial state from a landing page, potentially offsetting the initial load time.

 <!--